Customize AI judges

 This feature is in Public Preview.

-By default, for each evaluation record, Agent Evaluation applies the subset of built-in judges that best matches the information present in the record.
+By default, for each evaluation record, Agent Evaluation applies the built-in judges that best match the information present in the record.
 You can explicitly specify the judges to apply to each request by using the evaluator_config

 argument of mlflow.evaluate()

-.
-For details, see Which judges are run.
+For more details, see Which judges are run.

 The following are common use cases where customer-defined judges might be useful: